What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 Definite articles in Italian

-Italian definite articles are used to talk about a specific person or thing or groups of people/things, be it singular or plural.
+Italian definite articles are used to refer to a specific person or thing or a group of people/things, whether singular or plural.

-All definite articles in Italian go before the noun.
-If there’s already an adjective before the noun, they are placed before that.
+All definite articles in Italian are placed before the noun.
+If there’s already an adjective before the noun, they go before it.

 Il gatto dorme.